stained glass - simple.jpg

 Bishop Perry is an internationally recognized sea kayak coach and guide, holding top coaching and guiding credentials in both the British Canoe Union (BCU) and the American Canoe Association (ACA).
 Perry coaches and guides regularly around the world, Baja, Mexico, the Shetland Islands, Orkney Islands, the west coast of Scotland, the Inner and Outer Hebrides, as well as New Zealand and Canada.

 Perry resides in Detroit with her wife, The Rev. Dr. M. Susan Harlow, a United Church of Christ pastor.
-They have an Australian Shepherd named Tali, a long-haired miniature dachshund named Owen, and have a weakness for taking in aging cats.
+They have two Australian Shepherds, Tali, and the newest arrival, Jasper.